-1) pre-questionnaire, which included two parts: One part focused on the definition task of polygon diagonals and a separate part focused on the identification of prototypical and non-prototypical examples of polygon diagonals (see appendix 1).
-2) Postquestionnaire included two parts: the first is the same part of the pre-questionnaire and a separate part consisting of two items: the first requested participants to draw polygon diagonals according to instructions.
+Two-part prequestionnaire: One part focused on the definition task of polygon diagonals, and a second part focused on the identification of prototypical and nonprototypical examples of polygon diagonals (see Appendix 1).

+Two-part postquestionnaire: The first part is identical to the first part in the prequestionnaire, and the second part consisting of two items: The first asked participants to draw polygon diagonals according to a set of instructions.
 The second was a mathematical event based on students' misconceptions about a polygon diagonal definition (see Appendix 2).

-3) observations of class discussions were recorded by video and transcribed word for word by the first researcher.
+Observations: Class discussions were recorded by video and transcribed by the first researcher.